connexcs/docs/docs/guides/stir-shaken-fcc.md

     Once certs have been provided, they can still be revoked if Service Providers misbehave.

 ## Requirements for Voice Service Providers
-From the [**iconnectiv "Secure Telephone Identity (STI) Service Provider Methods and Procedures"**](https://authenticate.iconectiv.com/sites/microsites/files/2021-01/STI-PA-US-METHODPROCSP-001%20Issue%205%20Rel%201-5%20-%20Onboarding%20Guide%20for%20SP.pdf), prior to Registering, make sure you have:
+From the **iconnectiv ["Secure Telephone Identity (STI) Service Provider Methods and Procedures"**](https://authenticate.iconectiv.com/sites/microsites/files/2021-01/STI-PA-US-METHODPROCSP-001%20Issue%205%20Rel%201-5%20-%20Onboarding%20Guide%20for%20SP.pdf), prior to registering, make sure you have:

 1. Your **Operating Company Number (OCN)**.
-VoIP providers can register with [NECA for an OCN](https://www.neca.org/business-solutions/company-codes), even as an IP Enabled Service Provider (do not need to be a LEC).
+VoIP providers can register with [**NECA for an OCN**](https://www.neca.org/business-solutions/company-codes), even as an IP Enabled Service Provider (do not need to be a LEC).
 This is used to verify the SP has access to numbers from NANPA and NPA pools.
 2. Current **499-A form** on file with the FCC (filed with the [**Universal Service Administrative Company (USAC)**](https://www.usac.org/service-providers/making-payments/how-to-pay/).
 You will need to provide a copy of this form during the registration process.
 Annual Revenues listed here will be used to assess fees.
 3. A certification filed in the [**FCC Robocall Mitigation Database**](https://fccprod.servicenowservices.com/rmd?id=rmd_welcome).

 Once the above 3 are complete, it is time to complete [**Service Provider SHAKEN STI-PA Registration**](https://authenticate.iconectiv.com/service-provider-authenticate).

 ## Robocall Mitigation program
-For small operators or TDM operators that can't implement SHAKEN, Robocall Mitigation is the alternative.
+For small operators or TDM operators that can't implement SHAKEN, **Robocall Mitigation** is the alternative.
 While there are no specific instructions or recommendations from the FCC, they have provided some guidelines:

 + "A robocall mitigation program is sufficient if it includes detailed practices that can reasonably be expected to significantly reduce the origination of illegal robocalls".
 + It must actually be implemented on your network.